-Property, plant and equipment: The increase was mainly due to increased new plant construction.
-Other Liabilities: The increase was mainly due to other non-current liability increases.

-• Effect of changes on the company's financial condition: The Company's business scope has not changed significantly.
+- 1. Current assets: The decrease was mainly cash payment for new plant construction and equipment. - 2.
+Property, plant and equipment and other assets: The increase was mainly due to increased new plant construction and equipment. - 3.
+Current liabilities and total liabilities: The increase was mainly due to accounts payable, payables to contractors and equipment, income tax payable and other current liabilities increases. - Effect of Changes on the Company's Financial Condition: The Company's business scope has not changed significantly. - Future Response Actions: N/A.

-• Future response actions: N/A.